jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Each time you download this project file, the word {PROJECT} removes all subsequent definitions, and the word RST_HERE protects the PROJECT against <RESET\>.

-The word START allows to include your app init into FORTH's one.
+The word START allows you to include your app init into FORTH's one.
-The word STOP unlink your app.
+The word STOP unlink your app from FORTH init process.

 Look at the file RC5toLCD.f to retrieve this structure.